realplatanopapi/redux-rest-api/README.md

 Now that you have middleware that is generating actions for you, you need to create a reducer that will handle those actions and update the store accordingly.

-You can use the reducer included with `redux-api-promise-middleware` to handle these actions, or you can write your own.
+You can use the reducer included with `redux-rest-api` to handle these actions, or you can write your own.

 #### Using the provided reducer